railroadmedia/claude-code-plugin-marketplace/README.md

 ## Support

-For issues or questions, contact the Musora Engineering team or create an issue in this repository.
+For issues or questions, contact the Musora Engineering team or create an issue at https://github.com/railroadmedia/claude-code-plugin-marketplace/issues